sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 Learning seminars, whereby our participants meet weekly to teach each other and discuss material relevant to our research, forms an important part of our program.
-The Bhargava-Shankar group has been meeting to learn material related to the work of Bhargava and Shanlar on ranks of elliptic curves.
+The Bhargava-Shankar group has been meeting to learn material related to the work of Bhargava and Shankar on ranks of elliptic curves.
 The explicit formula group is studying the problem of ranks from an analytic perspective.
 The low lying zeros seminar has been looking at papers related to the distribution of zeros in families of $L$-functions.
 Quadratic twists of